AnakKemarinSore/ASII-Stock-Price-Prediction/README.md

-# Stock Price Prediction using LSTM
+# Astra International Stock Price Prediction using LSTM
 Hej!

 In this repository, we will try to predict stock price of Astra International (Astra).
 Astra is an Indonesian conglomerate (Indonesia-investment.com, 2014).
 This company was established in 1957 in Jakarta as a general trading company.
 In 1990, Astra has listed its shares on the Indonesia Stock Exchange under the ticker code ASII (Astra.co.id, 2021).